sous-chefs/nfs/README.md

 ## License and Author

 Author: Eric G. Wolfe (<wolfe21@marshall.edu>)
-Contributors: Riot Games, Sean OMeara
+Contributors: Riot Games, Sean OMeara, Unbekandt Léo

 Copyright 2011-2012, Eric G. Wolfe
 Copyright 2012, Riot Games
 Copyright 2012, Sean OMeara
+Copyright 2013, Unbekandt Léo

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.